Important information about the MSN & Nurse Practitioner Programs

 Additionally, students must submit the following documentation:

-Students may be required to complete additional health documentation, criminal, clearances, drug screen clearances, certification requirements, and/or orientation clearances as set forth by the Department of Nursing and Health and/or affiliating clinical agencies.
+Students may be required to complete additional health documentation, criminal, clearances, drug screen clearances, certification requirements, and/or orientation clearances as set forth by the Division of Nursing and/or affiliating clinical agencies.

 - health care provider CPR certification